Fatmaerdogan/Easy-Game_Algorithms/README.md

 TR=>Scripte herhangi bir 3D obje verilebilir.
 Bu obje kullanılarak pixel textureda yer alan resmi oluşturur.

 EN=>Any 3D object can be given to the script.
 Using this object, it creates the picture in the pixel texture.

+# Cube Roll

+TR=>A,S,D,W tuşlarını kullanarak küpü zeminden dönerek ilerletiliyor.

+EN=>Using the A, S, D, W keys, the cube is advanced by rotating from the ground.